 The Wonders of Compound Interest

-Before moving into facts about compound interest you should know about it.
-Let us get a back story for better understanding.
+Before moving into facts about compound interest, let us get a back story for better understanding.

 What Is Compound Interest?